Courseware/rails-dummy/README.md

 You can use environment variables `DUMMY_PATH` and `ENGINE` to specify the engine name migrations to run and the path for the dummy app.

+You can also use a Rails template by passing `TEMPLATE` environment variable.

 ## Contributing

 1. Fork it